-For moldable playdough recipe, the kinds that resemble the store-bough ones, use my playdough recipes below:
+For moldable playdough recipes, the kinds that resemble the store-bought ones, use my playdough recipes below:

 Have you made this 2-ingredient cloud dough with lotion recipe?
 Share a comment or review below.
 I love to see your feedback on my kids’ craft activities.

 - 2-3 drops Natural food coloring or 1 teaspoon spices * see notes

 - Measure all the ingredients precisely with measuring cups that you fill up to the top and level up.

 - In a medium mixing bowl, add Conditioner or lotion, liquid food coloring if used, and corn starch.